Jakob Dubs

 Jakob Dubs (26 July 1822 – 13 January 1879) was a Swiss politician and member of the Swiss Federal Council (1861–1872).

 Along with Gustave Moynier and Guillaume-Henri Dufour, he founded the Swiss Red Cross in July 1866, and served as its first President until 1872.

 He was elected to the Federal Council on 30 July 1861 and handed over office on 28 May 1872.
-He was affiliated to the Free Democratic Party of Switzerland.
+He was affiliated to the Liberal Centre, which later developed into the Liberal Party of Switzerland.

 Life and work

 During his time in political office, he was responsible for the following departments: